The 20 Best Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency Doctors Near Me in New York, US

 English

-Margo Breilyn is a Medical Genetics specialist and a Pediatrics provider in New York, New York.
+Margo Breilyn is a Medical Genetics specialist and a Pediatrics provider practicing medicine in New York, New York.
 Dr. Breilyn is rated as an Advanced provider by MediFind in the treatment of Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency.
-Her top areas of expertise are Urea Cycle Disorders (UCD), Ornithine Transcarbamylase Deficiency, Short-Chain Acyl-CoA Dehydrogenase Deficiency, and Tyrosinemia Type 1.
+She is also highly rated in 42 other conditions, according to our data.
+Her clinical expertise encompasses Urea Cycle Disorders (UCD), Ornithine Transcarbamylase Deficiency, Short-Chain Acyl-CoA Dehydrogenase Deficiency, and Phenylketonuria (PKU).

 Advanced in Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency